MSCA-LIKE/OpenScienceTrainingCourse/04_selfstudy2/readme.md

 | - | 4 | 4 |

 ## Task
+Choose a recent paper or other publication from your group.
-Identify how open science and other data management principles were implemented in a recent paper from your group.
+1. Identify how open science and other data management principles were implemented for that paper or publication.
+2. Identify how aspects of FAIR or R5 were not implemented are missing.
+3. Identify things that actively work against the open science principles.
+4. Identify ways in which the open science characteristics of this work could be improved.

 You'll use what you learn here in [Self-study 3](../06_selfstudy3/readme.md) and [Assignment 1](../09_assignment1/readme.md).